RegularRabbit05/GoListen-PSP/README.md

 _This is currently a beta and as such lacks user controls.
 Soon™ I might update it to automatically lower the music volume while the navigator is talking._

-While this was made specifically for Go!Explore it can be used in any game as a replacement to the old music.prx as this comes with hardware acceleration (the decoder runs on the ME core).
+While this was made specifically for Go!Explore it can be used in some games as a replacement to the old music.prx as this comes with hardware acceleration (the decoder runs on the ME core).

 ## Installation